 The JTF shared the view that the current means under both OSH (skin notation) and REACH (dermal DNEL) legislation of identifying potential for dermal exposure can work in a complementary manner and that both trigger risk management measures as appropriate.
+The JTF also agreed that in the case of dermally absorbed chemicals biomonitoring, if available,

-The JTF also agreed that in the case of dermally absorbed chemicals biomonitoring, if available, would be a key component for the assessment of exposure, noting that biomonitoring generally allowed exposure from all sources to be assessed.
+JTF also agreed that in the case of dermally absorbed chemicals biomonitoring, if availab would be a key component for the assessment of exposure, noting that biomonitoring

-The JTF agreed that the assessment of dermal exposure remains problematic and measured exposure data are rarely seen in practice.
-Therefore, measures to prevent such exposures should have (within reason) a prevention/preventive character as achieved through a skin notation.
+- 40 generally allowed exposure from all sources to be assessed. - 41 The JTF agreed that the assessment of dermal exposure remains problematic and measured - 42 exposure data are rarely seen in practice.
+Therefore, measures to prevent such exposures - should have (within reason) a prevention/preventive character as achieved through a skin - 44 notation.